 “In the villages, 22 our 23 coaches may be men,” Elvira says.
 “I need the number of women coaching to grow because this is how we build role models.
 Girls see women playing and coaching and it sets a new goal for them.”

-For her time on the U.S. Department of State and espnW Global Sports Mentoring Program, Elvira will work with two-time mentor Laura Dixon, head of external relations for Spurs Sports and Entertainment.
+During her time on the U.S. Department of State and espnW Global Sports Mentoring Program, Elvira worked with two-time mentor Laura Dixon, head of external relations for Spurs Sports and Entertainment.
 A leader within one of U.S. basketball’s top clubs, Laura has extensive experience in using sport for local impact, particularly how to promote campaigns that mobilize communities and engage stakeholders to action.
 As the global popularity of basketball grows, the Spurs organization has hosted at least three delegations of Kosovoan basketball players over the years, most recently a U.S. Department of State Sports Visitor program organized with Elvira’s support.
-Laura and Spurs will be vital resources for Elvira, as both a female leader at the elite level of sport, and for providing her with the best practices for engaging girls and youth through basketball.
+Laura and Spurs are vital resources for Elvira, as both a female leader at the elite level of sport, and for providing her with the best practices for engaging girls and youth through basketball.

 Carole Ponchon was raised in the small, rural village of Haute-Rivoire in France, where she lived the ideal childhood.
 There was only one problem: children could not join soccer leagues in Haute-Rivoire until age 6.